Signed in as:

 Additions for developing Mindful Presence in Skill 03:

-Step 2: Mindful Presence.
+Step 2: Mindful Presence in your Body.

-Step 5: GOSS Formula.
+Step 4: Introduce the GOSS Formula.

-Observe = noticing whenever you become distracted.
+Observe = Notice whenever you lose awareness of your body and become distracted.

-Progression in mindfulness of breathing can be accurately tracked by observing your ability to access the 12 Meditation Markers.
-This can be done by developing insight into their associated Meditative Hindrance and changing the conditions that support them.
+Progression in mindfulness of breathing can be accurately tracked by observing your ability to access the Meditation Markers.
+This can be done by developing insight into their associated Meditative Hindrances and changing the conditions that support them.

 Progression Map for Mindfulness of Breathing